-Who would have thought that ten inches of plastic could cause such a stir?
+Who would have thought that a plastic straw ban could cause such a stir?

 How It’s Supposed to Work